Chart Color Schemes

 Housing

-Silverdale is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership
+Silverdale is characterized by a predominantly suburban housing profile

-Silverdale's dwelling structures, as per the latest Census, consisted of 99.5% houses and 0.5% other dwellings.
-In contrast, Sydney metro had 0.0% houses and 0.0% other dwellings.
-Home ownership in Silverdale stood at 29.7%, with mortgaged dwellings at 60.7% and rented ones at 9.7%.
-The median monthly mortgage repayment was $2,600, aligning with Sydney metro's average, while the median weekly rent was $500, compared to Sydney metro's $0 and $0.
-Nationally, Silverdale's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Silverdale's dwelling structure, as per the latest Census evaluation, consisted of 99.5% houses and 0.5% other dwellings such as semi-detached properties, apartments, and 'other' dwellings.
+Home ownership in Silverdale stood at 29.7%, with 60.7% of dwellings mortgaged and 9.7% rented.
+The median monthly mortgage repayment in the area was $2,600, while the median weekly rent figure was recorded as $500.
+Nationally, Silverdale's mortgage repayments were significantly higher than the Australian average of $1,863, with rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing